Milk Bar’s Crack Bars8

 - Place the bars into the oven at 325º for about 50-55 minutes.

-- Once they are done, allow the bars to cool before cutting into them.
-I typically will allow them to cool and then refrigerate them overnight before cutting into them.
+- Once they are done, allow the bars to cool (refrigerating overnight is best) before cutting into them.